lynnfaraday/aresmush.com/_root/tutorials/config/demographics.md

             Navy: "Join the fleet, see the worlds."
             Marines: "Semper fi."

-## Group Shortcuts
+## Shortcuts

-The official Ares command for getting/setting groups is the 'group' command (e.g. `group faction`).
-But most MUSHers are used to individual commands, like `factions`.
-You can create shortcuts for your groups to make it easier for your players to look things up.
-Edit the `shortcuts` setting in the demographics config:

-        "factions": "group faction"
-        "faction": "group/set faction="
+Ares will automatically create shortcuts for your group names - a singular one to set the group (e.g. `faction <value>` for `group/set <value>`) and a plural one to list the values (e.g. `factions` for `group faction`).
+If you have irregularly-spelled groups, you can add a custom value to the `shortcuts` setting in the demographics config:

-        "positions": "group position"
+        "colonies": "group colony"

-        "position": "group/set position="
+Similarly, Ares will create shortcuts for your demographics (e.g. `hair <value>` for `demographics/set hair=<value>`).

+In the unlikely event that you don't want these auto-shortcuts, you can disable them by setting `disable_auto_shortcuts` to true.
+Then you'll be responsible for setting your own shortcuts.